rohan-v8rma/Tech-Tips/Networking/README.md

 This sort of attack is more difficult to mitigate than the usual type because there's often no good choke point at which to drop the incoming attack packets.

 Also, they may come in slowly enough from each attacking host that you can't even tell they're an attack; they may be valid requests, just in UNSUPPORTABLE numbers.

+## Man-in-the-Middle Attacks

+### ARP spoofing attack

+In a subnet, there is a protocol called ARP (Address Resolution Protocol) that allows devices to map IP addresses to MAC addresses in order to communicate with each other.
+However, in an ARP spoofing attack, a malicious device manipulates this protocol to deceive other devices on the network.

+In this attack, the malicious device overrides or falsifies the ARP responses, pretending to be the legitimate default gateway on the network.
+It responds to ARP requests from other devices, providing its own MAC address instead of the actual MAC address of the default gateway.
+This means that when a device wants to send communication to the router or any device outside the local network, it unknowingly sends it to the malicious device.

+By manipulating the ARP tables of other devices, the malicious device intercepts and controls the network traffic, becoming a man-in-the-middle.
+It can monitor or modify the communication between devices, potentially capturing sensitive information or launching further attacks.

+The goal of the ARP spoofing attack is to redirect network traffic through the attacker's device, giving them unauthorized access to the data being transmitted.
+This attack can be particularly harmful if the attacker is able to intercept and manipulate sensitive information, such as login credentials or financial transactions.

+To mitigate ARP spoofing attacks, network administrators can implement security measures such as ARP spoofing detection and prevention techniques.
+This may include using tools or protocols that monitor ARP traffic and detect abnormalities, implementing secure network configurations, and employing techniques like static ARP entries or ARP spoofing protection mechanisms.

 ## Subdomain Takeover attack (TODO)